AlfrescoLabs/reporting-service/README.md

 ### Reporting service
-Test platform reporting module, provides historical data stored in mongodb ,which has been collected by quierying jira.
+Test platform reporting module, provides historical data stored in mongodb ,which has been collected from jira.
 # To run test type mocha

 # To run service node app.js